chamoda/chamoda.github.io/_read/2024-september.md

 #### [Fast, Feast, Repeat by Gin Stephens (goodreads.com)](https://www.goodreads.com/book/show/51168294-fast-feast-repeat)

 Taught me how to approach intermittent fasting from first principles.
 The key takeaway was to avoid triggering any insulin response during the fast.
-Even something as small as chewing gum with additives can cause trigger insulin response without actual food intake.
+Even something as small as chewing gum with additives can trigger an insulin response without actual food intake.

 The only intakes allowed during fasting are